+VENDOR MIDWAY LINEUP

+<text>

+VENDOR MIDWAY WILL BE IN WALC 1018 AND 1132 IF WE HAVE ENOUGH VENDORS TO NEED OUR SECOND ROOM!

+Sagamore Council

 HOSTED BY

-VENDOR MIDWAY WILL BE IN WALC 1018 AND 1132 IF WE HAVE ENOUGH VENDORS TO NEED OUR SECOND ROOM!

-Computer Engineering

-TOYDRIVE SAT.DEC7 7AM-4PM THE SAGAMORE COUNCIL IS PARTNERING WITH LAFAYETTE URBAN MINISTRY TO HOST A TOY DRIVE FOR THEIR JUBILEE CHRISTMAS EVENT!
+Computer Engineering TOY DRIVE SAT.DEC7 7AM-4 PM THE SAGAMORE COUNCIL IS PARTNERING WITH LAFAYETTE URBAN MINISTRY TO HOST A TOY DRIVE FOR THEIR JUBILEE CHRISTMAS EVENT!
 AS WE ALL KNOW, A SCOUT IS HELPFUL AND IN THAT SPIRIT, LET'S FILL "BOXY" THE BOX TRUCK!
-ELLIOTT HALL OF MUSIC AND CLASS OF 1950 LECTURE HALL "BOXY" wil be outside of Elliott Hall of Music during FROM 7 AM to 9:30 AM and then moved outside of the Class of 1950 Lecture Hall for the remainder of the day until 4 PM.
+ELLIOTT HALL OF MUSIC AND CLASS OF 1950 LECTURE HALL "BOXY" will be outside of Elliott Hall of Music FROM 7 AM to 9:30 AM and then moved outside of the Class of 1950 Lecture Hall for the remainder of the day until 4 PM.
 TARGET AUDIENCE: Children aged 10 - 12 years old).
 Toys, board games, dolls, lego sets, dress up & pretend play, play kitchen items, balls & sports equipment (basketball, soccer, kick balls, baseball, etc.), bikes, outdoor games, frisbee, hula-hoops, jump ropes, family activity games, books (grade-level: Pre-K through teen), craft kits & art supplies, children's clothing/outfits, winter coats, gloves, hats, scarves, boots, blankets, quilts, gift cards, food cards, batteries, and gift bags, wrapping paper, and tape so we can wrap everything!